DISCOVER WHAT YOU WERE BORN TO DO

 14 weekly private VIP coaching calls

 Kolbe A™ Index to help you see your inborn strengths

 12-Week video course delivered once a week via email

 Daily mental prompts to help you stay focused

 Weekly exercises delivered in a fillable format to ensure you have a place to work through the concepts and keep track of your answers

-Email access to ensure you have personalized support
+Email & text access to ensure you have personalized support

 Video, transcript and audio delivery to align with your learning preference